Prospective Student FAQs

 What are the class sizes?

-We rarely have a class that is more than 22 students.
+Most of our class sizes at the Upper School are in the low 20s.
 Some classes are in the single digits.
 As students choose classes to personalize their high school experience and meet their post-graduation goals, most students’ schedules are slightly different from each other.

 What are the lunch options?